revgpt/vidur/docs/README.md

 ```

 ## Contributing
-There are several ways to start contributing to Vidur.
+There are several ways to start contributing to Vidhur.
 See [contribution guide](./CONTRIBUTING.md) to get started.

 ## Staying ahead
-Star Vidur on GitHub and be instantly notified of new releases.
+Star Vidhur on GitHub and be instantly notified of new releases.
 ![Star Image](asset/star-repo.gif)

 ## Security disclosure
 To protect your privacy, please avoid posting security issues on GitHub.
-Instead, send your questions to team@vidurjobs.xyz and we will provide you with a more detailed answer.
+Instead, send your questions to team@vidurjobs.xyz, and we will provide you with a more detailed answer.